johnsonb-ucar/reStructuredText/README.rst

         It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion that we here highly resolve that these dead shall not have died in vain; that this nation shall have a new birth of freedom; and that this government of the people, by the people, for the people, shall not perish from the earth.

-Line Blocks
+Field Lists
 -----------

-Line blocks can be used for addresses.
+Field lists can be used for describing properties of a model.

-| Email us at dart@ucar.edu.
+:Model: CESM1.0.4
+:Grid: T62_t12
+:Compset: GIAF

 Code Examples
 =============